iambrainstorming/iambrainstorming.github.io/src/chapters/what-do-we-need-to-decentralize-in-the-coming-years.md

 - Choose your instance from [https://joinmastodon.org/](https://joinmastodon.org/) and register your account.

-No need to overthink what instance to choose; you can change the instance anytime if you don't like it.
-Sometimes, some instances don't allow new registrations because their capacity is full.
-Register on an instance that allows registration.
+Don't overthink which instance to choose; you can change your instance anytime if you're not satisfied.
+Occasionally, certain instances may not permit new registrations due to reaching full capacity.
+Additionally, some instances might be unreliable in terms of speed and bandwidth performance.
+Register on an instance that allows new registrations, or if you don't have time to research servers, consider joining mastodon.social and change it at your preferred time if you wish.

 - To use on mobile, you can use Android apps or just the website.
 I prefer the website because it provides a better user experience with quicker updates, and there are more websites available with different features.